143 Research Institutions jobs in South Africa

 Experience

-- 1 to 5 years of experience (inclusive of PhD and/or post-graduate work)in accelerated R&D in the area of cheminformaticsand molecule design.
+- One (1) to 5 years of experience (inclusive of PhD and/or post-graduate work) in accelerated research and development in the area of development and application of machine learning/deep learning methods for biological or chemical data analysis

-- Experience working with industry partners and on industry lead research and development projects.
+- Experience working with industry partners and on industry led research and development projects.

 Skills